NatsukiBot/api/README.md

 1. Run `npm i`
 2. Rename the `ormconfig.example.json` to `ormconfig.json` and modify the database settings.
-3. Rename the `token.example.json` to `token.json` and generate a **secure** token.
+3. Rename the `token.example.json` to `token.json` and generate a **secure** secret.
 Use an online password generator if you don't know how.
 3. Run `npm start`

 ## Usage